turbot/guardrails-samples/control_objectives/aws_audit_logging/README.md

 ## Running the Example

-To run the S3 Example:
+To run the Audit Trail Example:
 - Navigate to the directory on the command line `cd aws_audit_logging`
 - Run `terraform plan -var-file="default.tfvars"` and review the changes to be applied
 - Run `terraform apply -var-file="default.tfvars"` to execute and apply the policy settings